pivaldi/pimacs/default/README.md

 * Add Persp Workspace name in the Doom modeline.
 * Disable the Doom management of the mode-line in popups.

+## Adding Features With Advises
+- Possibility to filter unwanted displayed Emacs warning by message regexps.
+  This is done by adding an advise on the function `display-warning`.
+  The variable `pim-warning-suppress-message-regexps` can be customize to add filter.

 ## Useful Interactive Functions

 * `pim/scissor` : Insert a line of `pim/scissor-pattern` in the buffer.

   `✂····✂····✂····✂····✂····✂····✂····✂····✂····✂····✂····`

 ## Initialized and Configured Packages